wj-kang/side-project-typescript-photobook-client/README.md

 # **📷 PhotoBook**</BR>**https://photobook.wonjunkang.com**

-### Keep the memory, share the albums.
+### PhotoBook is a web application having features of creating albums, uploading photos.

 </br>

 # **👨🏻‍💻 About**

-### This is an individual side project to practice and improve my web development knowledge. </br>PhotoBook is a web application having features of creating albums, uploading photos.
+### This is a personal project to practice and improve my web development knowledge.

 </br>